opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/zitadel/1_cce-zitadel.md

 ### Provisioning a Database

-The next step involves provisioning a PostgreSQL database instance via Open Telekom Cloud’s RDS service.
+The next step involves provisioning a PostgreSQL database instance via T Cloud Public’s RDS service.
 Select an instance class and storage configuration that align with your anticipated workload—consider factors such as expected connection volume, data growth, and performance requirements.
 For production environments, it's recommended to opt for a compute-optimized or memory-optimized instance class, along with provisioned IOPS storage if consistent performance is critical.
 This ensures that ZITADEL operates reliably under load and can scale as demand increases.

 ![image](/img/docs/blueprints/by-use-case/security/zitadel/Screenshot_from_2025-04-16_10-54-16.png)